 This case for a second referendum confuses the quantity of democratic instruments with the quality of democratic outcomes.
 The question to ask is if we have more referendums (ad infinitum, as above), will that produce better democratic outcomes?

 The Brexit vote happened on the back of a collapse of faith in our politicians and our political institutions.
-MPs weren’t dealing with immigration, the NHS or Europe in the way they said they would.
-They were promising and failing to deliver, time and time again.
-The referendum vote was seen by many as a chance to express dissatisfaction with that, and attempt to redress it through a repatriation of powers.
+MPs weren’t ‘dealing’ with immigration, the NHS or Europe in the way they said they would.
+The perception was that they were promising and failing to deliver, time and time again.
+The referendum vote was seen by many as a chance to express dissatisfaction with this cycle, and attempt to redress it through a repatriation of powers.
 It was a one-off chance to trust again.

 If you hold a second referendum before the first is implemented – if you say that expression didn’t matter – you will devastate the fragile trust that previously disenfranchised millions had placed in their elected representatives, their political institutions and their democratic processes, often for the first time.

 Yes it is true that the Brexit process has hardly fostered public trust in politics, but if a version of Brexit is delivered, that could prove temporary.
 A second referendum risks it becoming permanent.
 It would fuel the grievances that led to the vote in the first place, and amplify the most dangerous narrative in politics: betrayal.